AstroNik/python-shopping-bot/README.md

 To Be Tested:
 1. How long the bot can run without crashing
+2. Running multiple instances of the bot so you can watch multiple prodcuts
+3. Containerize application
+4. Run on cloud to see if it still works (headless mode)

 Pros:
 1. Can get whatever you want quickly